botanicEventuality/dave-quotes/README.md

 ## Bugs:
 * When resizing the terminal, sometimes the words will get cut off.
 There's no word wrapping.
 At least it shouldn't crash.
+* It WILL CRASH when resizing vertically.
+I'll fix it later.